kbalog/uis-dat630-fall2016/assignment-3/README.md

 ### Output file format

 For every query in queries.txt, the output file should contain two columns: queryID and docIDs (i.e., the same format that is used in the qrels.csv file).
 The docIDs are space separated and need to be in ranked order (the one with the highest relevance score first).
 You may return up to 100 documents for each query.

-Important: you need to include the rankings for all 50 queries in your output file, but in you have the relevance assessments only for the first 25 of them.
-The full set will be used for the leaderboard, to determine the winner.

 The file should contain a header and have the following format: